 Three days after arriving back home, still I haven’t unpacked, haven’t gone out, haven’t met anyone, and haven’t done anything productive—apart from replying to some emails that need to be replied, and meeting deadlines.
 I am that kind of person.
 After being surrounded by a lot of people or being on the road for a long time, constantly moving and bumping into others—I need my downtime.
 I need to recharge.
 I need a break.

 Do you need to be alone to recharge?

 I’ve known some friends who can be on the road for what seems like an indefinite period, moving from one city to another every 3-4 days, then coming back home and heading out to see some friends directly from the airport.
-The next day, they would have had some meetings or meet-ups, attended events, edited pictures and wrote some articles about their travels, went to the gym, unpacked, plus organised another trip.
+The next day, they would have had some meetings or meet-ups, attended events, edited pictures, and wrote some articles about their travels, went to the gym, unpacked, plus organized another trip.